Painting a Guitar the Right Way. Complete Step by Step Guide

 Can Painting Electric Guitars Affect The Sound Quality?

-Appropriately done, painting a guitar should not affect sound quality.
+Correctly done, painting a guitar should not affect sound quality.
+The effect of finish thickness and material on tone can be a topic of debate though.
+While a thick poly finish may theoretically reduce resonance, most solid-body electric players notice little practical difference.
 A good refinish should replace what was there in the first place.
 Professional quality electric guitars are painted, and they (for the most part) sound fantastic.

 How Much Does A Professional Guitar Refinishing Cost?